-Indiana Parenting Time: What You Should Know About Supervised Visitation
+Indiana Parenting Time: Rules for Supervised Visitation

+If you are a parent with supervised visitation, you may be asking yourself, what are the rules for supervised visitation?
 Under Indiana law, courts decide child custody based on the best interests of the child.
 This usually results in either shared parental custody or physical custody awarded to one parent while the other receives reasonable parenting time.

 Understanding Supervised Visitation